golemfoundation/wildland-client/Documentation/manpages/wl-container.rst

 :command:`wl container mount-watch [--with-subcontainers/--without-subcontainers] <pattern|container> [<pattern|container>...]`
 -------------------------------------------------------------------------------------------------------------------------------

+.. option:: -w, --with-subcontainers

+   Watch the subcontainers of those containers.
+This is the default.

+.. option:: -W, --without-subcontainers

+   Do not watch the subcontainers of those containers.

 Mount a containers along with it's subcontainers in Wildland filesystem, then watch subcontainers for changes and remount accordingly.
 If the container manifest is in Wildland filesystem, also watch